 Introduction

-In recent years, many developed and developing countries have begun embracing different reforms and regulations aiming to reduce wage differences between males and females.
-Recently, the International Monetary Fund has officially published its strategy towards reducing gender pay disparities, placing it as a top priority issue, with the premise that gender equality increases economic growth, stability, and resilience, and decreases income inequality.
+In recent years, many developed and developing countries have begun to embrace a range of reforms and regulations aimed at reducing wage differences between males and females.
+The International Monetary Fund officially published its strategy for reducing gender pay disparities, identifying it as a top priority issue, with the premise that gender equality increases economic growth, stability, and resilience, and decreases income inequality.

-In this study, we focus on the United Kingdom, who passed the UK Equality Act 2010-Specific Duties and Public Authorities- Regulations 2017 (hereafter, Equality Act).
-This law obligates all employers with 250 or more employees to calculate and disclose several gender-pay gap measures, aiming to increase transparency of female wage versus their male counterparts.
-The law mandated both public and private firms to disclose the hourly pay gap and bonus gap, as well as the percentage of males and females in each quartile of the wage distribution.
-Moreover, the law provides specific guidance for the calculation of these measures.
-We take the advantage of the Equality Act as an exogenous shock to gender wage gap in UK firms and examine the extent to which such disclosure indeed alleviates the labour compensation differences between males and females, thereby, try to assess the effectiveness of mandatory disclosure on the gender pay gap (Hereafter, GPG).
+In this study, we focus on the United Kingdom, which passed the UK Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017 (hereafter, the “Equality Act”).
+This law obligates all employers with 250 or more employees to calculate and disclose several gender pay gap measures, with the aim of increasing the transparency of comparisons between the wages received by females versus those of their male counterparts.
+The law mandates both public and private firms to disclose the hourly pay gap and bonus gap, as well as the percentage of males and females in each quartile of the wage distribution.
+Moreover, the law provides specific guidance on the calculation of these measures.
+We consider the Equality Act as an exogenous shock to the gender wage gap in UK firms and examine the extent to which such disclosure indeed alleviates the labour compensation differences between males and females.
+We thereby attempt to assess the effectiveness of mandatory disclosure on the gender pay gap (GPG).

-There are several reasons that shape both the motivation and importance of this study.
-First, while female participation in the labour force is evident worldwide, their contribution of females to the economy is undervalued, at least through the lenses of their wage.
-In most developed and developing countries females possess a substantial portion of the labour force (see Figure 1a & Figure 1b), whereas in several ones they even constitute most of the labour force. .
-Abudy et al. (2021), for example, show that female participation in labour force can contribute to market liquidity, which is a key factor in allowing and promoting economic growth via capital markets.
+There are several factors that shape both the motivation and importance of this study.
+First, while female participation in the labour force is evident worldwide, the contribution of females to the economy is undervalued, at least in terms of their remuneration.
+In most developed and developing countries, females account for a substantial portion of the labour force (see Figure 1a & Figure 1b), and in several countries, they even constitute most of the labour force. .
+Abudy et al. (2021), for example, show that female participation in the labour force can contribute to market liquidity, which is a key factor in allowing and promoting economic growth via capital markets.
 Tsani et al. (2013) show that higher female labour force participation rates have a positive impact on growth.

 [Figure 1a & 1b]

-Second, from a social point of view, as women are overrepresented in the low-income occupation areas, they are also highly susceptible to economic, financial and sustainability shocks.
-Crises such as the ongoing Russia-Ukraine conflict, leading to commodities shortage, food insecurity and increasing inflation are major sources for even exacerbating the gender disparity.
-Therefore, the GPG has become a global challenge, and our paper aims to reveal whether the transparency of the wage gap and the percentage of males and females in the wage distribution can make a change.
+Second, from a social point of view, as women are overrepresented in low-income occupations, they are also highly susceptible to economic, financial, and sustainability shocks.
+Crises such as the ongoing Russia-Ukraine conflict, which has led to a commodities shortage, food insecurity, and increasing inflation, significantly exacerbate the gender disparity.
+Therefore, the GPG has become a global challenge.
+In this paper, we aim to reveal whether increasing the transparency of the wage gap and the percentage of males and females in the wage distribution can make a difference.

 Third, GPG has a clear social aspect.
-Former studies demonstrate that non-financial information, and more particularly corporate social responsibility (CSR) activities, may have the potential of not only explaining the firm’s cost of capital, but also other important aspects such as stock price crash risk, and information asymmetry (e.g., Anderson and Frankel 1980; Richardson and Welker 2001; El Ghoul et al, 2011; Dhaliwal et al 2011; Kim, Li, & Li, 2014; Cui, Jo & Na 2018; Lev et al., 2010).
+Former studies demonstrate that non-financial information, and more particularly information on corporate social responsibility (CSR) activities, may have the potential to explain not only the firm’s cost of capital but also other important aspects such as stock price crash risk and information asymmetry (e.g., Anderson and Frankel 1980; Richardson and Welker 2001; El Ghoul et al, 2011; Dhaliwal et al 2011; Kim, Li, & Li, 2014; Cui, Jo & Na 2018; Lev et al., 2010).